Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-When beating a chapter, the game will assign you 4 ranks based on the following:\
-**Time**: how much time you spent to beat the level.\
-**Combo**: Highest combo number reached.\
-**Damage**: Amount of hits taken (on Nightmare Mode, you get 2 points for each hit rather than 1).\
-**!-Count**: Earned by taunting, using Santa Jack's presents, and during Dance Mode by pressing the correct buttons right at the center of the indicator.

-To earn the highest rank, S rank, you need to reach their requirements.
-The requirements change based on difficulty, with Nightmare Mode being the hardest to reach.
+To reach an overall S rank, you need to earn all S ranks on each chapter.
+You also need to earn them while playing on Nightmare Mode, which is a huge gap in difficulty to get them when compared to even Normal Mode.

-The game will keep track of the highest recorded ranks, and will assign you an overall rank of the chapter based on these recorded ranks, independently by what overall rank you got at chapter completion.
+You can make this easier to yourself this way: the game keeps track of the highest recorded ranks, and will automatically assign you an overall rank of the chapter based on these recorded ranks, independently by what overall rank you got at chapter completion.
 This means that you can enter into a chapter and earn just one S rank, then earn the remaining S ranks at your pace, and when you got all the S ranks in said chapter the game will assign you an S rank for that chapter.
-It is possible to get all the S ranks in one go if you wish, and this is just something to keep in mind if some of these result too difficult to accomplish.
+It is possible to get all the S ranks in one go if you wish, but if some of them result too difficult, i suggest to do them one at a time.

-You're also needed to complete the 2 secret chapters in the game to beat the game with S rank.
-These secret chapters can be only in specific chapters, and do not have any ranking attached to them.
-Bear in mind however that you're still technically in the normal chapter while going for these secret chapters, and any time wasted or hits taken will add up to the ranking.
+You're also needed to complete both secret chapters in the game to be eligible for S rank.
+These chapters can only be done in specific chapters and do not have any ranking requirements to them.
+However any hits or time wasted in these chapters will still be tracked for the ranking of the normal chapter, as you're technically still in that chapter.
+Because of this, you can't feasibly go for these secret chapters and S ranks at the same time.
+You can still do these chapters at any time, even after beating the game, so you may as well old off to them until you're done with the chapter itself.

-When everything is done, all you have to do is either go through the credits at the end of the game, or check the journal in Jack's house, to check the game stats and the rankings in the game, earning you this achievement and the rest.
+When everything is done, all you have to do is either go through the credits at the end of the game, or check the journal in Jack's house, to check the game stats and the rankings in the game, earning you this achievement and any other ranking achievement.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/d2608acb-a8af-42c8-b742-fa003c8100c9" width="600" height="450">